 This is the money block.
 With this block, you have access to every detail of a group that's accessible in a Lava template.
 It also has some special Postback Commands that allow you to enable editing of the group details and its members.
 If enabled in the block settings, you can even allow individuals to set their communication preference for the group.
-The sky really is the limit when it comes to customizing this block, so be sure to check out all its settings.
+The sky is really the limit when it comes to customizing the look of this block.